CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step.md

 1. You will already be connected to the Linux Virtual Machine as demouser that is provisioned already.

-1. Enter the following query to connect to the MySQL Server from putty.
+1. Enter the following query to connect to the MySQL Server Terminal.

    ```
    sudo mysql -u root